nus-cs2030/1718-s2/docs/lec02.md

 ## Overloading

 Now consider the constructor for `PaintedCircle`.
 We need to initialize the geometric shape as well as the painting style.
-But, we define the fields `fillColor`, etc `private`, and subclasses have no access to `private` fields in the parent.
+But, we define the fields `fillColor`, etc `private`, and thus subclasses have no access to `private` fields in the parent.
 We need to call the constructor of the parent to initialize these private fields.
 The way to do this is to use the `super` keyword, as such:

 ```Java
   public PaintedCircle(Point initCenter, double initRadius, Color initFillColor, Color initBorderColor, double initBorderThickness) {